Decoding Mental Health Center

 Pathway to Better Health Outcomes

-• Better quality of life
+• Improved quality of life

-• Less illness later in life
+• Less illness later on

 Anxiety: Our Initial Focus

-In our work we focus on clinical anxiety (with its clinical significant symptoms) and the corresponding DSM-5 anxiety disorder diagnoses.
+In our work we also focus on clinical anxiety (with its clinical significant symptoms) and the corresponding DSM-5 anxiety disorder diagnoses.

 For this research we developed a clinical anxiety phenotype in partnership with the clinicians at Cincinnati Children’s who treat patients with anxiety.
 We identified key instruments, indicators and characteristics considered when diagnosing a patient with anxiety.